Shirajuki/equinor-ctf-2025/writeups/web/Yarr!/Iku-toppene/README.md

 An example server fer the job sits in [server.py](./server.py).

 Run it on a host the challenge can reach (i.e., from the EPT box).
+Make sure the host's network be flyin' the colors o' IPv6.
 Fire the payload an' the flag comes rushin' back:
 ```sh
 $ sudo python3 server.py &
 $ nslookup ikutoppene-9297aa7d-eptbox.eptc.tf